messyantm/githublearn/readme.txt

-Git is a version sontrol system.
+Git is a distributed version sontrol system.
 Git is free  software.